|

 A

 prime example is the bala shark.
-These
+These freshwater

-freshwater sharks are native to Southeast
+sharks are native to Southeast

 Asia.
-They inhabit the
+They

-streams and rivers of Thailand,
+inhabit the streams and rivers of Thailand,

-and the Malay Peninsula.
+Borneo, Sumatra and the Malay

-The industrialization
+Peninsula.
+The

-of these regions is threatening
+industrialization of these regions is threatening the Bala

-continued viability as a species, they are commercially raised in Asia
+species, they are commercially raised in Asia

 with the use of hormone injections to help induce the spawning cycle.